-Light on your wallet and easily accessible, fast food and fast fashion are two sides of the same coin that satisfy short lived needs — neither one of which is sustainable.
+Light on your wallet and easily accessible, fast food and Fast Sustainable Fashion are two sides of the same coin that satisfy short lived needs — neither one of which is sustainable.
 Ahead, we uncover the stark similarities between the two that will help you reconsider your next indulgence.The Price Is (Not) Right

 Inexpensive pricing doesn’t always mean a good thing.
 A £4.99 value meal or t-shirt stems from some form of exploitation or another somewhere along the supply chain.
 Earlier last month, an undercover investigation revealed that garment workers that made clothes for fast-fashion retailer Boohoo were paid as little as £3.50 an hour, even though the minimum wage in Britain for those aged 25 and over is £8.72.
 Flipping burgers doesn’t pay enough either and almost 80% of fast food employees have suffered multiple injuries at work.